 Disruptive classroom behavior can affect not just the teacher, but the other students in the classroom as well.
 Developing a behavior management plan can help you prepare for the inevitable moment a student or students exhibit disruptive behaviors — with the understanding that some behaviors are of much less consequence than others (talking out of turn vs. being defiant or aggressive).

 The behavior plan should be shared with parents and students, so that everyone is aware of the expectations and consequences should those expectations not be met.
 The most effective plans typically involve a great deal of positive reinforcement and a clear understanding of the expectations.

 There are several different types of behavior management plans you can implement depending on the needs of your classroom, including a whole group plan, a small group plan, an individual plan or an individual plan designed for particularly challenging students.

 Inclusive Learning Resources for Teachers

-- Inclusive Schools Network– ISN is a digital resource for families, schools and communities looking to design and implement effective inclusive schools.
+- Inclusive Schools Network (ISN) — ISN is a digital resource for families, schools and communities looking to design and implement effective inclusive schools.
 They offer a wide variety of resources including assessment tools, collaboration strategies, technology advice and much more.

-- ASCD – The ASCD covers a range of educational topics not limited to inclusive learning.
-This is a great resource foe educators across all disciplines and grade levels, whether they are looking to create an inclusive school or to simply find new strategies to improve their effectiveness in the classroom.
+- The Association for Supervision and Curriculum Development (ASCD) — ASCD covers a range of educational topics not limited to inclusive learning.
+This is a great resource for educators across all disciplines and grade levels, whether they are looking to create an inclusive school or to simply find new strategies to improve their effectiveness in the classroom.

 At the University of San Diego, we believe in the power of inclusive learning.
 We also understand the importance of an educated teaching force when it comes to inclusion and special education.
 That’s why we offer a 100% online Master of Education degree with a specialization in Inclusive Learning, Special Education and Universal Design.
 To learn more and view the curriculum, visit the USD Master of Education program page.